OWASP/www-policy/operational/grants.md

 ### Restricted Spending

 There are few restrictions on grant spending.
-However, approval of grants containing any of the following items likely result in negotiations or a rejected application:
+However, approval of grants containing any of the following items likely results in negotiations or a rejected application:

 - Temporary expense restrictions in effect at the time of the grant application
 - Capital and operational expenses must be necessary to complete the grant